Choosing natural stair runners? Here’s the rub on the different kinds

 One last persuasive reason to make a modest investment in a coir stairway runner is that it is particularly environmentally friendly.
 Coir is net positive for the environment because of an interesting twist of nature.
 When Coir falls into waterways, its virtue of durability becomes a vice to fish who get stuck in it.
 By harvesting Coir, you save the fish, and of course, it quickly regrows.

-So, for good looks, durability and a clean conscience for our fishy friends, choose Coir !
+So, for good looks, durability and a clean conscience for our aquatic friends, choose Coir!